cloudmesh-community/hid-sp18-523/paper/paper.md

 with custom query.

-Format of returned data of API can be set using request accept header of XMLHttpRequest object to following formats @hid-sp18-523-DataApi.
+Format of returned data of API can be set using request accept header of XMLHttpRequest object to following formats [@hid-sp18-523-DataApi].

     array-of-objects
       csv
       excel
       json

- @hid-sp18-523-DataApi

 Return format can also be specified in domo.get method.

 ## Multi User API

-Domo offer following end point for accessing information to all Domo instance users
+Domo offer following end point for accessing information to all Domo instance users [@hid-sp18-523-User]

     GET /domo/users/v1?includeDetails={true|false}
         &limit={int}&offset={int}

- @hid-sp18-523-User

 User details returned by API can be controlled by calling API.
 Such as , number of records.
-Developers also has control over retreiving custom user list by passing offset to API.
+Developers also has control over retreiving custom user list by passing offset to API [@hid-sp18-523-User].

-@hid-sp18-523-User.

 ## Single User API

-Domo offer following end point for accessing information of single user
+Domo offer following end point for accessing information of single user [@hid-sp18-523-User].

     GET /domo/users/v1/:userId?
         includeDetails={true|false}

-@hid-sp18-523-User

-user id of user whose details are required can be passed.It is very easy to get details of current logged in user by accessing through environment variable.
+user id of user whose details are required can be passed.It is very easy to get details of current logged in user by accessing through environment variable [@hid-sp18-523-User].

-@hid-sp18-523-User.

 ## Sharing custom app using Domo